 6. Tittesworth Resevoir

-Just on the very edge of the Peak District on the Cheshire side is Tittesworth Resevoir.
-Here you’ll find a big playground, as well as a Visitors Centre with cafe, toilets and baby changing facilities.
-There’s also a 1.5 mile buggy-friendly walk, which is mostly flat with only one short hill.
+Just on the very edge of the Peak District on the Staffordshire side is Tittesworth Resevoir.
+Here you’ll find a big playground, as well as a Visitors Centre with café, toilets and baby changing facilities.
+There’s also a 2.8km pram friendly Tittesworth Reservoir walk.

 Bakewell has a huge recreation ground for kicking a ball around and generally letting off some steam.
 It’s a fab place to bring a picnic.
 At the far end is the play area, which also features an outdoor splash area.
 The splash play area is open 1 April to 1 September and available 7 days a week 10 am to 5 pm with a one hour break (12.30 – 1.30).